Automation Toolkit Actions Reference

 Notes:

-• There must be at least one visible sheet at all times, otherwise an error occurs
+• There must be at least one visible sheet at all times, otherwise an error occurs.

 Excel Sheet Existence Get

-Purpose: Checks if a worksheet exists in a workbook
+Purpose: Checks if a worksheet exists in a workbook and returns TRUE or FALSE.

 Parameters: